brandur/sorg/content/drafts/cloud-databases.md

 Even though it's not a perfect fit for the rest of this list, I've included it anyway because it's often still the best option for most use cases.
-[Most organizations don't have data that's as big as they think it is](/acid#scaling), and by keeping it small through curation, they can get away with vertically scaled Postgres.
+Most organizations don't have data that's as big as they think it is, and by consciously restricting bloat, they can get away with vertically scaled Postgres.
 This will lead to a more operable stack, and more options in case it's ever necessary to migrate between clouds and providers.
-You can also easily run Postgres locally or in testing which is _hugely important_ for friction-free productivity.
+You can also easily run Postgres locally or in testing which is very important for friction-free productivity.

 ## Closing thoughts (#closing-thoughts)